 Collections

-Our performing arts Archive contains unique records which document the history of Shakespeare’s Globe, we hold three distinct collections: the Performance Archive, the Institutional Archive and the Collected Archives.
+Our Archive contains unique records which document the history of Shakespeare’s Globe.
+We hold three distinct collections: the Performance Archive, the Institutional Archive and the Collected Archives.

 The Archive is searchable online here.

-Our Library specialises in Shakespeare, theatre, performance and Early Modern studies and includes rare books and special collections.
+Our Library is a valuable specialised resource that supports the study of Shakespeare, theatre, performance and Early Modern studies.
+The Library Collections include a growing collection of rare books and special collections.

 The Library is searchable online here.